Hillfort of Otzenhausen

 The Celtic hill fort of Otzenhausen is one of the biggest fortifications the Celts ever constructed.

-It was built by Gauls of the Treveri tribe, who lived in the region north of the fort.
+It was built by the Treveri tribe, who lived in the region north of the fort.
 The fort is located on top of the Dollberg, a hill near Otzenhausen in Germany, about 695 m above sea level.
 The only visible remains are two circular earth ramparts, covered with stones.